tldr-pages/tldr/pages/common/wget.md

 > Supports HTTP, HTTPS, and FTP.
 > More information: <https://www.gnu.org/software/wget>.

-- Download the contents of an URL to a file (named "foo" in this case):
+- Download the contents of a URL to a file (named "foo" in this case):

 `wget {{https://example.com/foo}}`

-- Download the contents of an URL to a file (named "bar" in this case):
+- Download the contents of a URL to a file (named "bar" in this case):

 `wget --output-document {{bar}} {{https://example.com/foo}}`